The MRC National Mouse Genetics Network

 How your research can benefit from the Network

-Apply for funding opportunities, scientific collaboration and resource sharing all available through the network
+Funding opportunities, scientific collaboration and resource sharing are all available through the Network

 Connectivity